35+ Colorful Tetra Species for Nano Aquariums and Beyond (5-55 Gallons)

 - Scientific name: Exodon paradoxus

-- Size: 4 inches
+- Size: Up to 4 inches

-- Tank size: 40 gallons
+- Tank size: Minimum 40 gallons

-- Temperament: Very aggressive (species-only)
+- Temperament: Very aggressive, species-only setup

 Final Thoughts